Clearwater Domestic Violence Attorney

 How Our Domestic Violence Attorney Help Protect Our Clients

-From the moment that you call our law office, we put together a safety plan based on your situation and Florida’s family laws.
-We can then help you pursue a temporary injunction for protection from domestic violence, which can be made permanent later after a hearing.
+From the moment that you call our Clearwater domestic violence law office, we put together a safety plan based on your situation and Florida’s family laws.
+Our Clearwater domestic violence lawyer can then help you pursue a temporary injunction for protection from domestic violence, which can be made permanent later after a hearing.
 In either case an injunction will prohibit the offender from coming near you or your children.
 If the offender violates the injunction they can be arrested and held in jail.

 Our Clearwater Domestic Violence lawyer can also help you file for an emergency temporary injunction on the very same day you contact us.
 It is also important that you understand that you do not have to wait until you are actually harmed to file for an injunction.
 If you have been threatened, or have a reasonable belief that you are going to be the victim of domestic violence, then you can seek an injunction of protection against that domestic violence, even though it has not actually occurred yet.

 Victims of domestic abuse often struggle to escape the threats and emotionally-manipulative tactics employed by their abusers.
 The compassionate and experienced Clearwater domestic abuse lawyers at The Law Firm for Family Law understand these dangerous patterns.
 Our Clearwater domestic abuse attorneys will be by your side, helping you to find the strength to walk away from a dangerous situation and towards a new life free from threats of violence or control.

 Consult a Domestic Violence Lawyer in Clearwater, FL